Jesse Ray Ernster

-Jesse Ray Ernster is a Canadian-born American mixing engineer, audio engineer, and record producer, based in Los Angeles.
+Jesse Ray Ernster is a Grammy Award-winning Canadian-born American mixing engineer, audio engineer, and record producer, based in Los Angeles.
 He has worked with artists including Kanye West, Burna Boy, Doja Cat, and Goody Grace.

 Ernster mixed Doja Cat's top 10 hit, Woman (Doja Cat song) and has earned one win at the Grammy Awards for his contributions to the album Twice as Tall by Burna Boy.